 - People of all ages who suffer from moderate to severe asthma

-- Diabetes sufferers
+- People living with Diabetes

 - Patients who are undergoing cancer treatment or organ or bone marrow transplantation